r4victor/tenthousandmeters/content/blog/python_bts_06.md

 1. It calls `x.__add__(7)` or `type(x).__add__(x, 7)`.
 2. If `x` doesn't have `__add__()`, or if this method fails, it calls `(7).__radd__(x)` or `int.__radd__(7, x)`.

-The reality, tough, is a bit more compilcated.
+The reality, tough, is a bit more complicated.
 What really happens depends on what `x` is.
 For example, if `x` is an instance of a user-defined class, the algorithm described above resembles the truth.
 If, however, `x` is an instance of a built-in type, like `int` or `float`, CPython doesn't call any special methods at all.

 To learn how some Python code is executed, we can do the following:

-1. Dissassemble the code to bytecode.
+1. Disassemble the code into bytecode.
-2. Study how the VM executes the dissassembled bytecode instructions.
+2. Study how the VM executes the disassembled bytecode instructions.

 Let's apply this algorithm to the function `f`.
-The compiler translates the body of the function to the following bytecode:
+The compiler translates the body of this function to the following bytecode:

 ```text
 $ python -m dis f.py